 Further, if you live in an Additional Country, the financial institution you opened your Linked Financial Account with may charge you a separate fee for converting your funds from the US Dollar to your local currency.

 3. Seller Payment Fees

-The fees and expenses which we charge in relation to your use of Managed Payments are, unless otherwise communicated to you or set forth below, specified here (“Fee Page”).
-Such fees and expenses may be subject to change.
+The fees and expenses which we charge in relation to your use of Managed Payments are, unless otherwise communicated to you, set forth in the applicable fee page linked in the tables below based on the country that you reside or are established in (“Fee Page”).
+For instance, if you

 In some circumstances, you might be eligible for a credit of certain fees you paid, as described on the

 4. Seller Onboarding